vnsny-bia/VisitContactTrace/README.md

 ## Exit/Reload

-In the following figure, on the top right hand side, options exist to exit the application, or, reload the graphical user interface to upload data.
+In the following figure, on the top right hand side, options exist to exit the application or reload the graphical user interface to upload data.

 ## Querying VisitContactTrace